birkin/mcp_endpoint_exploration/README.md

 The mcp-server does this by sending to `ollmcp` structured metadata and JSON-Schema info for each tool.
 In this python-example context, the mcp-server prepares this info from the code's type-hints and very clear usage/parameter doc-strings of each tool.

-mcp-ervers can also advertise resources (read-only things like files/URLs) and prompts (reusable prompt templates).
+mcp-servers can also advertise resources (read-only things like files/URLs) and prompts.

 `ollmcp` then makes that information available to the LLM.